-§§208.896 - Structured family caregiving
+§208.896 - Structured family caregiving

-In response to similar legislation (SCS HCS HB 466), officials from the Department of Health and Senior Services (DHSS) stated §208.896 provides that upon submission of a waiver application by the Department of Social Services (DSS) and approval by the Centers for Medicare and Medicaid Services (CMS), the Structured Family Caregiver waiver would be created as a new home- and community-based (HCBS) service under Missouri's Medicaid program, which the Division of Senior and Disability Services (DSDS) would administer.
+Officials from the DHSS stated §208.896 provides that upon submission of a waiver application by the Department of Social Services (DSS) and approval by the Centers for Medicare and Medicaid Services (CMS), the Structured Family Caregiver waiver would be created as a new home- and community-based (HCBS) service under Missouri's Medicaid program, which the

+Division of Senior and Disability Services (DSDS) would administer.
 The bill would cap the number of slots in the waiver at 300 in the first year with the number available in each subsequent year subject to appropriation.
 If waiver slots are added it would represent an additional cost.